astroandes/tololo-lya-fit/paper/referee.md

 instruments such as GMOS, IMACS, GIRAFFE may be better suited to the task (unless there are several interesting targets within a 1-arcmin FoV centered in Tololo 1214).
 The authors may comment on this possibility.

+Reply.
+We complemented this with other possible instruments without commenting on whether someone could consider it an overkill.

 CONCLUSIONS:

 (20) Make the necessary changes according to all the comments above.

+Reply.
+Done.